The History Leadership Institute serves mid- and advanced-career professionals through a suite of related programs.

 Over four weeks, a cohort of about twenty Associates dives deep into a broad range of current and future national issues facing the history and museum field, including purpose, relevance, impact, decolonization, community engagement, equity and access, facilitating change, strategic organization, and much, much more.
 Through workshops, discussions, activities, and field studies facilitated by dozens of nationally-recognized experts working on the field’s leading edge, Associates tackle the most pressing challenges confronting history institutions and develop strategies for addressing them.
 HLI challenges history professionals to stop asking “Are we doing things right?” and to start asking “Are we doing the right things?”

-The next HLI Seminar will be offered June 13-24, 2022.
-Applications for the 2022 Seminar will open in Fall 2021.
+2022 History Leadership Institute applications are now open!
+The next HLI Seminar will be held June 13-24, 2022.
+We are excited to return to our in-person format in Indianapolis, IN.
+The application deadline is December 31, 2021.
 For more information, please contact AASLH Senior Manager of Professional Development Dr. Ashley Bouknight-Claybrooks (email@example.com).

 History Leadership Institute Online